dvanmosselbeen/dvm-docs/OS/Security/nmap.md

 ## Resources

-* [zenmap on Tryhackme](https://tryhackme.com/room/furthernmap) - A dedicated room about zenmap.
+* [nmap on Tryhackme](https://tryhackme.com/room/furthernmap) - A dedicated room about zenmap.